kitesi/scoped-sort/README.md

 - `u` remove duplicates
 - `i` case insensitive
 - `n` sort by numbers
+- `m` combined with regexs, instead of sorting after the matched text, it sorts using the matched text

+### Regexs

+You can also specify a regex, this will sort using the text _after_ the match.
+If you want it to use the matched text, use the argument `m`.
+Text that do not match will be left in place, and will be at the top (or bottom if reversed).
+Also worth noting, the regex language is **javascript**.

 Example: `usr` => get unique values, sort descendingly and recursively.

+Example: `/title-/` => sort using the text after the text 'title-' in each section/item.

 ## Configuration